M4tt1-Coder/Website-Backend-API/README.md

 TODO - add Readme
-TODO - add comments to all controller functions
+TODO - Need to create a .env-file -> add to readme installation part TODO - add comments to all controller functions
 TODO - try using standard apis and plain SQL